awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

-# Upgrading the major version of an Aurora MySQL DB cluster<a name="AuroraMySQL.Updates.MajorVersionUpgrade"></a><a name="mvu"></a>
+# Upgrading the major version of an Amazon Aurora MySQL DB cluster<a name="AuroraMySQL.Updates.MajorVersionUpgrade"></a><a name="mvu"></a>

 In an Aurora MySQL version number such as 2\.08\.1, the 2 represents the major version\.
 Aurora MySQL version 1 is compatible with MySQL 5\.6\.
 Aurora MySQL version 2 is compatible with MySQL 5\.7\.
-Aurora MySQL version 3 is compatible with MySQL 8\.0\.23\.
+Aurora MySQL version 3 is compatible with MySQL 8\.0\.

  Upgrading between major versions requires more extensive planning and testing than for a minor version\.
 The process can take substantial time\.
 After the upgrade is finished, you also might have followup work to do\.
-For example, this might occur due to differences in SQL compatibility, the way certain MySQL\-related features work, or parameter settings between the old and new versions\.
+For example, this might occur because of differences in SQL compatibility or the way certain MySQL\-related features work\.
+Or it might occur because of differing parameter settings between the old and new versions\.

 **Topics**
 + [Upgrading from Aurora MySQL 2\.x to 3\.x](#AuroraMySQL.Updates.MajorVersionUpgrade.2to3)